Skip to content

 What Happens When You Load

-1. Current workspace is replaced - All existing notes are removed
+1. Current workspace is cleared - All existing notes are removed

 2. BaseNote is set - From the module's baseNote definition